Neuropathy, Peripheral

 Description

-- A functional or structural disorder of the peripheral nervous system (PNS), affecting any combination of motor, sensory, or autonomic nerves
+- A functional or structural disorder of the PNS, affecting any combination of motor, sensory, or autonomic nerves

 - Peripheral motor involvement causes muscle atrophy, weakness, cramps, and fasciculations.